vikstrous/WatTools/README.markdown

 - The edit dialogs should only be rendered once on refresh and then when the edit buttons are pressed, they should simply populate the values of the inputs inside the dialog.
 - Extract form related things into a form api
+- Set up something to track clicks and maybe sort links by popularity

 ##Disclaimer